 What is the significance of wood?

-It is a living material that is very close to human beings.
-In the form of a tree, of course, but since time immemorial as a building material for boats and furniture, or particularly in architecture.
-Wood is something we love to touch – a material that can be used in so many ways.
+It is a living material, one that feels inherently close to us.
+In the form of a tree, of course – but also as a building material, used for boats, furniture, and architecture throughout history.
+Wood is something we instinctively like to touch.
+A material that offers countless possibilities.
 Smooth or rough.
 Straight or curved.

 z+

-In a direct comparison with concrete, wood comes out better.
+Compared directly with concrete, wood performs better.
 Did that surprise you?

 Michael Ziller

-No, I completed a carpentry apprenticeship and know the strengths of the material.
-And what is even more important: wood has a completely different emotional value from brick.
-But wood is not always superior: it also has its limits, for example in extreme heights and depths.
-For a skyscraper or an underground garage, concrete is still the material of choice.
-But in architecture, it’s not so much a question of ‘either-or’ but rather ‘both’.
+No, I trained as a carpenter, so I’m well aware of the strengths of this material.
+And more importantly, wood carries a completely different emotional value than, say, brick.
+That said, wood isn't always superior – it does have its limits, especially when it comes to height and depth.
+For a skyscraper or an underground car park, concrete will remain the material of choice for now.
+But in architecture, it’s not so much a question of ‘either-or’ but rather of ‘both’.

 z+

-The building in this project is the first inner-city wooden passive house in Germany.
+The building on Mainzer Straße is the first inner-city wooden passive house in Germany.
 What is different from a conventional building?

 MZ

-Our plans had to be much more meticulous because many elements are to be prefabricated in a workshop.
+Our plans had to be much more meticulous because many elements are prefabricated in a workshop.
 So if anything goes wrong, you can’t just fix it by pouring a bit more concrete.
-What was particularly exciting was, when we actually began work on the building site, most of the work had already been done and all we had to do was assemble the elements.
-And that’s quite nice because we were working with all sorts of craftsmen, for example carpenters who really understand what they are doing.
+What’s fascinating is that by the time we actually started building on the building site, most of the work had already been done – all we had to do was assemble the elements.
+And that’s a great experience, especially because we got to work many different with skilled tradespeople, for example, carpenters who really understand their craft.

 z+